thefunkjunky/neustar-interview/README.md

 ## Design Notes

 ### Language
-I choose Python for several reasons:
+I chose Python for several reasons:
 1. It's by far my strongest language.
 1. It already comes installed on most VM images.
 1. It doesn't have to be compiled.